Single atom trapping in a metasurface lens optical tweezer: Requirements of high-NA optical tweezers

+In optical tweezers, high-NA optics are key for the creating trapping potentials, the optical addressing of individual atoms in quantum gate protocols, and imaging the fluorescence of single atoms~\cite{schlosser2001sub-poissonian,bakr2009quantum}.
+Often multielement objective lenses are required to achieve the requisite performance~\cite{schlosser2001sub-poissonian,bakr2009quantum,kaufman2012cooling}, although single aspheric lenses have also been instrumental in state-of-the-art experiments studying interacting Rydberg atoms~\cite{sortais2007diffraction-limited}.

-Typically in optical tweezer experiments multi-element objective lenses are required to achieve requisite performance~\cite{schlosser2001sub-poissonian,bakr2009quantum,kaufman2012cooling}, although experiments with targeted requirements can make use of single aspheric lenses~\cite{sortais2007diffraction-limited}.
-Optical tweezer experiments require both low aberrations to achieve tight confinement and high focusing efficiency to achieve sufficient trap depth for a given trapping power and to efficiently image single atoms.
-Achromatic properties are needed for conservative trapping in a far off-resonance trap, collecting atom fluorescence detuned by 100's of nanometers through the same lens, and often also delivering excitation light that controls the atomic spin in individual tweezers~\cite{zhang2010deterministic}.
-Perturbations to the trap focus due to multi-beam interference or scattered light can be detrimental, especially if they are not static, as these fluctuations can drive atom motion.
+Optical tweezer experiments require both low aberrations to achieve tight confinement and a high focusing efficiency to achieve sufficient trap depth for a given trapping power and to efficiently image single atoms.
+Achromatic properties are needed for simultaneously collecting atom fluorescence, conservative trapping in a far off-resonance trap, and often also the delivery of excitation light that controls the atomic state in individual tweezers~\cite{zhang2010deterministic}.
+Broadband operation is especially important for multispecies or molecular optical tweezer experiments~\cite{liu2019molecular,singh2021dual,anderegg2019optical}.
+Further, arbitrary and clean polarization control is increasingly desired.

 A long working distance (WD) is required to allow access for laser cooling beams, to maintain sufficient distance between the lens substrate and atoms in high-energy Rydberg states that are sensitive to surface electric dipoles, and to focus light into a complex vacuum chamber or cryogenic environments~\cite{schymik2021single}.
+In addition, stability of the optics is crucial, for example, in registration of optical tweezers and lattices or for in-vacuum applications.
+Further, perturbations to the trap focus due to multi-beam interference or scattered light need to be minimized, especially if they are not static, as these fluctuations can drive atom motion.